exu2011/Tableau_CitiBikeAnalysis/README.md

 What are the top ten most popular stations in May 2019 and May 2020?
 What changes do we see between may 2019 to may 2020?

+I have analyzed the count of start station and end station in 2019 and 2020, corresponding to pre-Pandemic and during Pandemic time.
+I have found a significant increase in citi bike usage in May 2020 during pandemic in comparison with May 2019.
+This phenomena is consistent with social distancing policy and avoiding of public transportation in New York during pandemic.
+I have established two dashboards, one showing the visualizations of 2019 and 2020 citibike usage in start stations and end station, the second dashboard centered on citibike usage time by gender.
+I found that both men and women usages peak at a similar time around morning 7am and afternoon 5pm, but women usage increases disproportionately in 2020 during pandemic.
+This is also consistent with more women were using public transportation before pandemic but during pandemic they all switched to citibike or drive in private vehicles.